Anas1005/coudflare-hono-pooled-backend/README.md

 This guide will walk you through the process of setting up Cloudflare with Hono and Prisma Accelerator as a pooled connection.
 Prisma Accelerator provides additional functionality for Prisma, including connection pooling, which ensures that multiple workers or threads in your application can efficiently share and reuse a pool of pre-established database connections.
 This reduces resource consumption and improves performance.

 **Note:** Cloudflare Workers allow environment variables in the wrangler.toml file through built-in support for wrangler secret management.
+It's important to note that the CLI picks up these variables from the .env file, not the backend.

 ## Prerequisites